metrorailings/OwlBlog/content/posts/week-9-insights.md

 Seattle playing quite a bit of nickel defense against Buffalo.
 Apparently, the team is respecting the Bills passing game more than its ground game.
 Either that or they're putting more defensive backs on the field to help its coverage on blitzes.
 It doesn't seem to matter much though, because Seattle's lack of pass rush is giving Allen time to find open receivers.

 DK Metcalf is a beast.
 Goes without saying.

+These Seahawk corners give waaaay too much space to these Bill receivers.